West Bengal: Economy

+Years after independence, West Bengal is dependent on the central government for assistance to meet its demands for food; food production remained stagnant, and the Indian green revolution bypassed the state.
+However, there has been a significant increase in food production since the 1980s and the state now has a surplus of grains.
+The state's share of total industrial output in India was 9.8% in 1980–1981, declining to 5% by 1997–1998.
+In contrast, the service sector has grown at a rate higher than the national rate.
+The state's total financial debt stood at ₹1918350 million as of 2011.

-In the period 2004–2010, the average gross state domestic product (GSDP) growth rate was 13.9% (calculated in Indian rupee terms) lower than 15.5%, the average for all states of the country.
+In the period 2004–2010, the average GSDP growth rate was 13.9% (calculated in Indian rupee terms) lower than 15.5%, the average for all states of the country.

 The economy of West Bengal has witnessed many surprising changes in direction.
 The agricultural sector in particular rose to 8.33% in 2010–11 before tumbling to −4.01% in 2012–13.
 Many major industries such as the Uttarpara Hindustan Motors car manufacturing unit, the jute industry, and the Haldia Petrochemicals unit experienced shutdowns in 2014.
 In the same year, plans for a 300 billion Jindal Steel project was mothballed.
-The tea industry of West Bengal has also witnessed shutdowns for financial and political reasons.
-The tourism industry of West Bengal was negatively impacted in 2017 because of the Gorkhaland agitation.
+The state's tea industry has also witnessed shutdowns for financial and political reasons.
+Also its tourism industry was negatively impacted in 2017 because of the Gorkhaland agitation.

 However, over the years due to effective changes in the stance towards industrialisation, ease of doing business has improved in West Bengal.
 Steps are being taken to remedy this situation by promoting West Bengal as an investment destination.
 A leather complex has been built in Kolkata.
 Smart cities are being planned close to Kolkata, and major roadway projects are in the offing to revive the economy.
-West Bengal has been able to attract 2% of the foreign direct investment in the last decade.
+West Bengal was only able to attract 2% of the Foreign direct investment (FDI) in the 2000s.

-Transport

-Netaji Subhas Chandra Bose International Airport is a hub for flights to and from Bangladesh, East Asia, Nepal, Bhutan and north-east India.